bigbadcon/bbc-11ty/src/apply-for-scholarship.md

 ### Timeline

-* Scholarship applications are open until August 15, 2022.
+* Scholarship applications are now closed for 2022.
+We'll re-open applications for the next year in 2023.
 * Determinations and reward disbursement will start August 22, 2022.

 For more info including how you can donate to our Scholarship Fund visit [Big Bad Con Scholarship](/big-bad-con-scholarship)